RYpie/radenium/README.md

 - Press 's' and ENTER should stop the livestream.

 - Or run the encoderdeck_app or use the muxer in mod_mediadevices.

-## PHP Joomla! server
-Joomla package is intended to be used on the same system as where the python is running.
-If you are able to install it, add a menu, the default menu of radenium encoder task.
-Next add a task of which you can find an example in the python addons/app_eventhandler

 Roadmap: